Pitz72/TheSafePlace-React/README.md

-# The Safe Place v0.6.0 "Lazarus Rising Again"
+# The Safe Place v0.6.2 "I Save You"

 ## 🎮 GDR Retrocomputazionale a Fosfori Verdi anni '80